Fraser Quarterman

-Fraser James Quarterman (born 27 June 1983) is a New Zealand cricketer who played for Wellington and Essex's 2nd XI.
-Born in Wellington and educated at Massey University, Quarterman is a right-handed batsman and left-arm medium-fast bowler.
-He played his debut match for Wellington against Canterbury on 1 December 2007, scoring three runs and taking a wicket in each innings.
+Fraser James Quarterman (born 27 June 1983) is a former New Zealand cricketer who played for Wellington and Essex's 2nd XI.

+Quarterman was born in Wellington and educated there at St Patrick's College and Massey University.
+A right-handed batsman and left-arm medium-fast bowler, he played his debut match for Wellington against Canterbury on 1 December 2007, scoring three runs and taking a wicket in each innings.

+Quarterman works for the fitness company Barry's in the US.
+He was appointed Vice President, West Coast Operations from 2020, and in 2026 became Vice President Operations.